aosabook/500lines/blockcode/README.md

 ### menu.js

+#### `menu`, `script`

+We use these a lot, keep references around.

+#### `scriptRegistry`

+This is where we will store the scripts of blocks in the menu.
+We use a very simple name -> script mapping, so it does not support either multiple menu blocks with the same name, or renaming blocks.

+#### `scriptDirty`

+Keep track of whether the script has been modified since the last time it was run, so we don't keep trying to run it constantly.

+#### `runSoon()`

+Flag the system that we should run the assembled script during the next frame handler

 #### `menuItem(name, fn, value, contents)`

 A menu block is just a normal block that is associated with a function, and it lives in the menu column.